rish987/trackswitch-manuform/README.md

-This step involves pre-cutting the solid core wires that connect the rows and columns of your keyboard (as shown in the diagrams above) in such a way that we preserve the wire's insulation between the spanned keys.
+This step involves pre-cutting the solid core wires that connect the rows and columns of your keyboard (as shown in the diagrams above) in such a way that we preserve the wire's insulation between the sockets.

 For each row and column, start by cutting a length of wire that is a good 40-50 mm longer than the total length of each row/column in question.
 Mark the start of this extra length with a Sharpie.
-Note that some columns will have to reach their respective thumb keys (and the trackswitch key in the right half), and so will require a good amount of extra length for that.
+Note that some columns will have to reach their respective thumb keys (and the third row will have to reach the trackswitch key in the right half), and so will require a good amount of extra length for that.
 Use Blu-Tac to keep the wires next to their rows/columns after cutting them:

 <!--